Rose's ghost frog

 Rose's ghost frog (Heleophryne rosei), or Table Mountain ghost frog, is a species of frog in the family Heleophrynidae endemic to South Africa.
 It is a medium-sized species with purple or brown blotches on a pale green background and large discs on its fingers and toes.
 It has a very restricted range, being only known from the slopes of parts of Table Mountain.
 The tadpoles live in permanent streams but these are in danger of drying up because of the establishment of pine plantations.
-Because of its small range and changes in its habitat, this frog is listed as critically endangered by the International Union for Conservation of Nature.
+Because of its small range and changes in its habitat, this frog is listed as endangered by the International Union for Conservation of Nature.

 Description

 This is a moderately sized frog, with the larger female up to 60 mm and the smaller male up to 50 mm in length.
 The colouration of adults is striking, often a pale green background with purple to brown blotches.
 The fingers and toes have large, triangular terminal discs.
 A rudimentary thumb is present as a distinct inner metacarpal tubercle.
 The feet are half webbed, with one phalanx of the fifth toe free of web.
 The tadpole has neither an upper nor lower jaw sheath, but up to 17 rows of posterior labial teeth.
 The tadpole also has a large oral disc and is able to climb up wet vertical rock faces.